kimbob13/nims-rain-forecast/README.md

 ## 2. Prerequisite

 The following version of Python, PyTorch, and other Python modules are required to run.
+Our recommendation is to **use the latest version** of following modules.

 - Python 3.6 or above
-- PyTorch 1.2 or above (1.3 is recommended): Install it through [Anaconda](https://www.anaconda.com/)
+- PyTorch 1.3 or above: Install it through [Anaconda](https://www.anaconda.com/)
 - numpy
 - xarray
 - torchsummary